Skip to content

 • Financial entity → check Article 2(1).
 DORA scope is by entity type, not by size cap.
 Article 2(3) carves out specific entity types (small AIFMs, certain small IORPs, others).

 • Specific entity type listed in Article 16 → the simplified ICT risk management framework applies.
-The list is closed (small and non-interconnected investment firms; payment institutions exempted under Directive 2015/2366; institutions exempted under Directive 2013/36/EU; e-money institutions exempted under Directive 2009/110/EC; small IORPs).
+The list is closed (small and non-interconnected investment firms; payment institutions exempted under Directive 2015/2366; institutions exempted under Directive 2013/36/EU where the Member State has not used the DORA Article 2(4) exclusion option; e-money institutions exempted under Directive 2009/110/EC; small IORPs).
 Delegated Regulation 2024/1774 carries the simplified-framework RTS.

 • ICT third-party service provider → Article 2(1) brings TPPs into DORA in their dealings with financial entities.
 The contractual obligations in Articles 28–30 apply to your relationships with financial entities regardless of whether you are later designated critical under Article 31.